-Adding artificial time pressures, like countdowns or quizzes, can be used to motivate learners to work faster, as well as teaching them to work better under pressure.
+Adding artificial time pressures, like countdowns or quizzes, can be used to motivate learners to work faster, as well as teach them to work better under pressure.

 Continual and Immediate Feedback - Games are fun, but losing is not.
 In order for gamification to be successful, learners have to want to play the games, meaning that winning has to seem like a possibility.
-It is essential that users are given feedback when they lose - this not only helps solidify learning, but it also motivates learners when there is clear direction for improvement.
+It is essential that users are given feedback when they lose - this not only helps solidify learning but also motivates learners when there is a clear direction for improvement.

 Stories and Characters